 The legal system is complex, and it can be daunting for people without legal training to navigate the legal system on their own.
 The Minnesota Judicial Branch has a Self-Help Center online with information, forms and answers to common legal problems that present themselves to Minnesota citizens.
-To visit the Judicial Branch’s Self-Help Center, click here.
+To visit the Judicial Branch’s Self-Help Center, for more information.

 When you find an attorney that you want to hire, it is important to have a clear understanding of the scope of the attorney’s representation and discuss how the attorney plans to do his or her job for you.
 If at any point you are unclear on what the attorney is doing, ask for clarification.
 Because there are different ways to pay an attorney (e.g. hourly rate, flat fee, contingency fee, etc.), it is also important to make sure you have reached a clear agreement—in writing—about how the attorney will be paid and the fees and costs to be charged.
-For more information on hiring and finding an attorney, click here.
+For more information on hiring and finding an attorney, see our flyer Hiring an Attorney.

 Conciliation court, sometimes referred to as “small claims court,” is available to help people recover sums of money without having to hire an attorney.
 Conciliation court rules are generally simple and informal, and the cost of filing in conciliation court is low.
 The maximum amount people may recover through conciliation court is $15,000 ($4,000 maximum for consumer credit transactions).
 For more information on conciliation court, see our handbook Conciliation Court: A User's Guide to Small Claims Court.

 Legal Aid attorneys work in all regions of the state and provide free legal representation to people with limited income and assets.
 Not everybody qualifies for free legal work from Legal Services.
 To find out if you may qualify for free services from Legal Services, contact the following groups: